back to Axiomatic Language Home Page

 4. Axiomatic Language Phonecode Solution

-Our axiomatic language specification below for the phonecode problem has just 8 non-comment lines of code.
-(Numbers in column 1 count these lines.)
-Since axiomatic language is an extremely minimal language, it must be built-up with assorted utility functions, such as numbers, higher-order forms, Boolean functions and relations, etc. These utilities would be provided in a standard library, which would be shared by all applications, and thus this reusable code would not be counted as part of the source code for a specific application.
-Axiomatic language supports this type of generalization and abstraction of "general purpose functionality" from a specific application, thus making the application shorter.
+The axiomatic language specification below for the phonecode problem has just 8 non-comment lines of code.
+Since axiomatic language is an extremely minimal language, it must be built-up with assorted utility functions, such as numbers, higher-order forms, Boolean functions and relations, etc. These utilities would be provided in a standard library, which would be shared by all applications, and thus this reusable code would not be counted as part of the source code for any particular application.
+Axiomatic language encourages this type of generalization and abstraction of "general purpose functionality" from a specific application, thus making the application shorter.

-Another characteristic of our phonecode solution is a preference for short names.
-We also adopt a "dense" style where composed functions are often written on the same line for conciseness (and to keep the line count down).
+Another characteristic of this phonecode solution is a preference for short names and a "dense" style where composed functions are often written on the same line for conciseness (and to keep the line count down).

-Some abbreviations used in source code and comments are as follows:
+Some abbreviations used in the source code and its comments are as follows:

-> - marks a function/map from an expression domain to a range
+> - denotes a function/map from an expression domain to a range

 domain>range - (usage)